 The oxycodone withdrawal timeline that you experience might depend on factors that are specific to you.
 How long you’ve used, and the size of the dose you were dependent on are two major factors that contribute to the severity and timeline of your symptoms.

 Other factors may be your age, weight, the size of your last dose, and whether or not you used other drugs alongside oxycodone.
 Though your timeline can vary based on your history with the drug, you will most likely experience symptoms on a general timeline.

-- 72 hours: After 24 hours, you will feel your symptoms intensify until about the 72-hour mark, when they hit their peak.
+After 24 hours, you will feel your symptoms intensify until about the 72-hour mark when they hit their peak.
 At this point, you will feel the worst symptoms like nausea, vomiting, fever, and diarrhea, along with powerful compulsions to use.

-- 10 days: After your symptoms peak, they will dissipate, starting with the intense physical symptoms.
+After your symptoms peak, they will dissipate, starting with the intense physical symptoms.
 You may also experience post-acute withdrawal symptoms, which can cause sudden mood swings, anxiety, lack of focus, and apathy.
-In some cases, post-acute symptoms can be severe and need monitoring.
+Post-acute symptoms can be severe and need monitoring, in some cases.

 Why Should I Detox?

 Opioids like oxycodone are rarely life-threatening during detox.
 They’re less likely to lead to severe medical complications like alcohol or benzodiazepines that can cause seizures or delirium tremens.
 However, oxycodone withdrawal can be extremely unpleasant.

 Like bad cases of the flu, oxycodone withdrawals can cause vomiting, sweating, and diarrhea, and that can make you lose water quickly.
 Dehydration can lead to potentially serious complications if it remains unchecked.
 According to researchers, this symptom has lead to opioid withdrawal deaths in situations where prisoners were neglected, possibly because caretakers assumed opioid withdrawal isn’t dangerous.